-The next step in the algorithm is to calculate the levels of service, that is, the number of physicians (supply) by level of demand.
-Since in the case of the adjusted impedance weights the demand is rectified to the population, the level of service is likely going to be higher than when the unrectified demand is used as in the conventional 2FSCA and 3SFCA implementations.
-Higher levels of service, however, do not necessarily translate in the second step of the algorithm into higher accessibility, since levels of service are also rectified so that total supply is not exceeded.

-Accessibility maps for the implementation of 2SFCA are shown in Fig and Fig .
+The map of accessibility for the implementation of 2SFCA is shown in Fig and with the adjusted weights for proportional allocation in Fig .
 The general patterns observed in the figures are as expected, with higher accessibility in denser, better connected parts of the region.
 Relatively high accessibility in the north and west of the CMA is due to proximity to other major population centers such as Oakville, Kitchener, and Waterloo.

-The results demonstrate how inflation of the supply (i.e., the level of service) leads to much higher values of accessibility in the case of the binary 2SFCA method.
-The procedure to rectify the population and level of service, on the other hand, leads to accessibility output that is in line with the regional system-wide provider-to-population ratio.
-This, in turn, makes interpretation of the output more robust and intuitive.

-How much has access been inflated in the original 2SFCA?
+A question, however, is the degree of inflation of accessibility in the original 2SFCA?
 Fig plots the ratio of the binary and adjusted binary accessibility measures.
 Here it can be seen that the unadjusted accessibility values are at least three times greater than their adjusted counterparts within the study area.
 This inflation, moreover, is not uniform across space, with inflation of the binary accessibility values up to 8 times greater than those from the adjusted model at the edges of the city where the 15-minute catchment areas begin to overlap with neighboring municipalites.

 Why is this important?
 As noted by various authors [e.g., @Delamater2013; @Luo2003], in traditional FCA methods, the sum of the population-weighted average of accessibility across all population centers is equal to the regional average provider-to-population ratio [see the examples in @Delamater2013].
-In the present case, the weighted sum of accessibility in the unadjusted binary and stepwise measures is .
+In the present case, the weighted sum of accessibility in the unadjusted binary and stepwise measures is 0.751.
 However, while this value is indeed identical to the regional average provider-to-population ratio, it is problematic because the share of the population correlates poorly with the pattern of inflation observed (see Fig ).
-The key issue here is that accessibility is deflated by the share of the population in a DA i; however, the degree of inflation of demand and supply depend not only of the population DA i, but on the population of every DA j with which DA i interacts via coincident catchment areas.
+The key issue here is that accessibility is deflated by the share of the population in a DA i; however, the degree of inflation of demand and supply depends not only of the population DA i, but on the population of every DA j with which DA i interacts via overlapping catchment areas.
 As a consequence, deflating accessibility using population shares in previous FCA methods does not accurately offset demand and supply inflation.

 Fig and Fig present the results for the stepwise E2SFCA with and without the rectification.
 The results are qualitatively similar to the 2FSCA, with the expected differences.
 The inflation factor is even more substantial, given the larger catchment areas used.